Eurovision Song Contest 2013: Final

-The final took place on 18 May 2013 and was won by Denmark.
+The final took place on 18 May 2013 at 21:00 CEST and was won by Denmark.
 The "Big Five" and the host country, Sweden, qualified directly for the final.
 From the two semi-finals on 14 and 16 May 2013, twenty countries qualified for the final.
 A total of 26 countries competed in the final and all 39 participants voted.

 For the first time since the contest, which was, coincidentally, held in Sweden as well, no country of the former participated in the final of the Eurovision Song Contest.